Prasadrasal2002/Terraform-AWS/README.md

 ## Prerequisites
 Ensure you have the following installed:
 - [Terraform](https://developer.hashicorp.com/terraform/downloads)
-- AWS CLI installed and configured (AWS CLI Installation)
+- AWS CLI installed and configured (Download AWS CLI)
 - Git installed (`git --version`)

 ## How to Use